FiM FTC EVENT GUIDE

 Teams will participate in at least 5 qualifying matches.
 After qualification matches conclude, the alliance pairing process for the Playoff rounds will begin.
 Each team sends a team member representative to a spot designated by queueing to await alliance selections.
 Refer to the Competition Manual for more information on Alliance Selection and Playoff rounds.

 Each qualifier/league tournament will advance a predetermined number of spots to one of the FIRST in Michigan FTC State Championship events.
 Visit the EVENT REGISTRATION site page for the allocation of advancement spots by event.
-See the Competition Manual for the FIRST FTC mandated advancement criteria.
-FIRST in Michigan FTC has opted out of the optional Qualifier Host Team advancement spot.
+See the Competition Manual for more information regarding advancement.